-Memrise currently supports Chinese, French, German, Italian, Portuguese, Russian, and Spanish completely for free.
+Memrise currently supports Spanish, French, Japanese, German, Korean, Italian, Russian, Chinese, Portuguese, Arabic, Norwegian, Dutch, Swedish, Polish, Turkish or Danish, completely for free.
 For those that are visual learners, Memrise should be right up your alley since it uses visual cues and puns to help you learn phrases and words.
 Each word or phrase is paired with memorable cartoons, sentences, or phrases that should help you remember what that particular phrase means.
 Typically each one has multiples so you can choose the one that sticks in your mind the best.
 Each time you've learned a few new words, Memrise then quizzes you on what you've covered to keep everything fresh in your mind.

 Memrise is an excellent option for anyone who learns better through visual cues.

-Babbel offers a series of different apps that let you learn many different languages including Spanish, French, German, Italian, Portuguese, Dutch, and more.
+Babbel offers a series of different apps that let you learn many different languages including: Spanish, French, German, Italian, Brazilian Portuguese, Russian, Turkish, Polish, English, Indonesian, Dutch, Danish, Swedish, and Norwegian.
 Much like Duolingo, Babbel uses a combination of repetition, completing phrases, and repeating back phrases.
 You can set custom learning goals as well so you can stay on track.
 All your progress will also be synced between iPhone, iPad, and on the web so you can pick up where you left off from anywhere.
 To use Babbel to its full potential, you'll need a subscription which starts at around $11 a month for each language.

 Babbel costs more than other options but offers a great way to learn and lots more advanced content.

 Note: Not all languages are included in the Learn Languages app.
 Many other languages are also available as standalone apps.
 You can view all languages available by Babbel on their developer page.